Global Quality Mid Cap - June Commentary

 Past performance does not predict future returns.

-In April, the Guinness Global Quality Mid Cap Fund returned 0.1% (in USD) while the MSCI World Mid Cap Index returned 1.1%.
-The Fund therefore underperformed the Index by 1.0 percentage point.
+In May, the Guinness Global Quality Mid Cap Fund provided a total return of +4.8% (USD) against the MSCI World Mid Cap Index net total return of +5.5% (USD).
+Hence, the Fund underperformed the benchmark by 0.7 percentage points.
 Further performance data is shown below.

 Past performance does not predict future returns